liziyu0929/distortion-free-3d-diffusion-mri/README.md

 # Sampling strategies and integrated reconstruction for reducing distortion and boundary slice aliasing in high-resolution 3D diffusion MRI
-MATLAB implementation of distortion-free reconstruction for 3D diffusion MRI
+MATLAB implementation of distortion-free parallel imaging reconstruction for 3D multi-slab diffusion MRI